vertec-io/pl3xus/docs-site/content/docs/core/guides/devtools.md

 ---
 # DevTools Guide

-This guide covers how to use the built-in DevTools for debugging and inspecting ECS entities synchronized via eventwork_sync.
+This guide covers how to use the built-in DevTools for debugging and inspecting ECS entities synchronized via pl3xus_sync.

 ---